gravyboat/salt-book/en/chapter02-masterlessminion/chapter02.rst

 .. note::

-    If you're on RHEL you'll need to enable the 'optional' repo, this is due to a naming issue of with Jinja2.
+    If you're on RHEL you'll need to enable the 'optional' repo, this is due to a naming issue of the Jinja2 package.

 While installing the EPEL repo you may get a key error, if so, download the latest key: